Copenhagen Travel Guide

 Copenhagen © Holgerbrant

-The coastal city of Copenhagen is packed with old-world fairytale charm alongside some of the world's most avant garde architecture.
-It is a vibrant, modern city with a long and fascinating history; it has been the capital of Denmark for nearly 600 years and is home to the oldest resident monarchy in the world.
+The coastal city of Copenhagen is packed with old-world charm alongside avant-garde architecture.
+It's a vibrant and modern city, with a long and fascinating history.
+It has been the capital of Denmark for nearly 600 years and is home to the oldest resident monarchy in the world.

-One of the first impressions that strike visitors to this busy, dynamic capital is the cleanliness and orderliness that prevails in its medieval, cobbled old city streets and along the picturesque canals in Christianshavn.
-Most of the myriad attractions for visitors are situated within about one square mile (3sqkm) of flat terrain in the centre, making it easy to explore on foot (or by bicycle, which is the vehicle of choice for locals).
+Most of the myriad attractions for visitors are situated within about one square mile (3 square km) of flat terrain in the centre, making it easy to explore on foot or by bicycle, the vehicle of choice for locals.

-Five streets in the heart of the city have been merged to provide the world's longest pedestrian mall, running between Rådhuspladsen and Kongens Nytorv, which is packed with historic gabled buildings, dynamic department stores, numerous interesting little shops, restaurants, pavement cafes, theatres, and world-class museums and galleries.
+Five streets in the heart of the city have been merged to provide the world's longest pedestrian mall of Strøget, running between Rådhuspladsen and Kongens Nytorv.
+It's packed with historic gabled buildings, dynamic department stores, numerous interesting little shops, restaurants, pavement cafes, theatres, and world-class museums and galleries.

-The family-friendly city that spawned beloved storyteller Hans Christian Andersen is, indeed, a modern, urban fairytale: one of Europe's finest capitals, Copenhagen retains a provincial charm and sense of history along with cutting-edge efficiency, offering its justifiably proud citizens an extremely high standard of living.
+The birthplace of beloved storyteller Hans Christian Andersen, the city seems like a modern fairytale town.
+Copenhagen retains a provincial charm and sense of history along with cutting-edge efficiency, offering an extremely high standard of living.